This document describes a few components of the Homebrew/brew

 CI.If possible, PRs should also have GPG-signed commits (see the private ops

-instructions on setting this up).
+repository for instructions on setting this up).

 To ensure that non-urgent PRs have the opportunity to be seen and reviewed by any other maintainers who wish to take a look, all PRs require an approval before they can be merged.
-However, not every PR is reviewed by another maintainer, and some PRs are urgent enough that they need to be merged without an approval by another maintainer.

 Every PR in Homebrew/brew

 runs a series of CI tests to try to prevent bugs from being introduced.
+A PR must have passing CI before it can be merged.

 There are many checks that run on every PR.
 The following is a quick list of the various checks and what they represent: